satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 implement necessary upgrades, improvements, and expansions within the Satoshi LIRA ecosystem.

-A portion of *2%* of the remaining LIRA tokens is allocated for covering operational costs.
-These resources ensure the smooth functioning and sustainability of the Satoshi LIRA project.
+A significant portion of the minted LIRA tokens, specifically *5%* of the distribution, is allocated to green energy producers.
+This allocation demonstrates the committment of the Satoshi LIRA ecosystem to promote and support sustainable practises whithin the cryptocurrency industry.

+A portion of *5%* of the LIRA tokens is allocated to The Nest partakers.
+This allocation underscores the committment of the Satoshi LIRA to empower and reward those who actively participate in the sustainable mining operations within The Nest.

+To foster a robust and efficient decentralized exchange platform, *4%* of the distribution is allocated as liquidity into liquidity pools on the LIRA Dex.
+By providing liquidity to the pools, LIRA ensures a seamless trading experience for users and promotes liquidity depth within the ecosystem.
+This allocation enhances the overall trading environment, reducing slippage and facilitating efficient transactions.

 To facilitate the governance and decision-making processes within the Satoshi LIRA ecosystem, *3%* of the remaining LIRA tokens are allocated for